TamaraBluzer/Intro_to_Machine_Learning_ex1/report.md

   - Convergence criterion: loss change < 0.0001

 - **Best Configuration**:
-  - Learning rate: 0.1
+  - Learning rate: 0.01 with xavier/he initialization (98.25% test accuracy)
-  - Initialization: standard
+  - Also achieved 98.25% with lr=0.1 and standard initialization
-  - Epochs until convergence: ~195-213
+  - Epochs until convergence: ~450-560 for lr=0.01, ~200 for lr=0.1

 #### 1.3 Decision Tree Implementation
 The decision tree was implemented using the ID3 algorithm with the following characteristics:

 - **Split Criterion**: Information Gain using Entropy
 - **Maximum Depth**: 5 (for better visualization and to prevent overfitting)
+- **Feature Types**: Supports both numerical and categorical features
-- **Feature Types**: All numerical, with binary splits
+  - Numerical features: Uses binary splits with "≤" threshold
+  - Categorical features: Uses equality splits
 - **Stopping Criteria**:
   - Maximum depth reached
   - Pure node (single class)